adwaith-krishna/College-Placement-Portal/README.md

 };
 ```

-3.Then go to [EmailJs](https://dashboard.emailjs.com/) and create a new account.Then create a new service and template and update the service ID,template ID and public key in the code.
+3. Then go to [EmailJs](https://dashboard.emailjs.com/) and create a new account.Then create a new service and template and update the service ID,template ID and public key in the code.
 ```js
   emailjs.init("YOUR_EMAILJS_USER_ID");
   var serviceID = 'YOUR_EMAILJS_SERVICE_ID';